 Apart from being durable, the SoundLink Micro also sports a tear-resistant strap that you can wound around polls, bike handlebars, or your backpack's straps.

 However, battery life is a tad on the smaller side.
 It can last only up to 6 hours on moderate volumes.
 So, if you want to blast out music for long hours, this one is not for you.

 It has seen a whopping twelve thousand reviews on Amazon so far.
-Out of those, more than 85% of them are 5-star ratings.
-Now, that's something.

 The SoundLink Micro is available in three colors—Black, Midnight Blue, and Bright Orange.